comanche/datatables-responsive/README.md

 To see a working example, look in the `example` folder of the repository.

-## How to Alway Keep a Column Hidden
+## How to Always Keep a Column Hidden
 If you want to always keep a column hidden, add the `data-hide="always"` attribute to that column's `th` element.
 Note that the `always` breakpoint is reserved.

 ## Destroying and Recreating a Data Table on the Same Element